tonik/env-plus/README.md

   },
   /**
    * Define relations between envs here.
-   * 1st level - boolean returning envs.
+   * 1st level - boolean envs.
    * 2nd level - all envs that will drop `optional` when 1st level env is set to true.
    *
-   * Only `true` as a value allows droping `optional` schema right now */
+   * Only `true` as a value allows droping `optional` schema right now.
+Negation isn't implemented.
+   */
   featureFlags: {
     CUSTOM_FLAG: {